Classically Frustrated Magnets, Symmetries and $\mathbb Z_2$-Equivariant Topology: The Topological Classification

-The examples in chapter \ref{section:Examples} motivate us to define the space of rigidity matrices $R_{dM}^N$ as the subspace of the space of continuous base point preserving ${\Z_2}$-equivariant maps $\mathrm{Map}_*\l(T^d,\C^{M\times N}\r)^{\Z_2}$ with the following additional properties.
-The elements of $R_{dM}^N$ have maximum rank everywhere and are such that if all positive singular values are replaced by $1$, another element of $\mathrm{Map}_*\l(T^d,\C^{M\times N}\r)^{\Z_2}$ is generated.
-These properties are reflected by the examples in chapter \ref{section:Examples}.
 Rank-constancy and maximality implement the assumption that the ground state constraints are linearly independent.
 A topological classification for the general case of fluctuating ranks can be reduced to the constant-and-maximum-rank case\footnote{ Indeed, after performing the flattening technique of singular values for the general case, the target spaces of rigidity matrices become unions of Stiefel manifolds and upon choosing a base point, one selects a single Stiefel manifold.}.
-The base point condition on rigidity matrices is merely a matter of choosing bases in $\C^N$ and $\C^M$, respectively, at a specific momentum.
+The base point condition on rigidity matrices is merely a matter of selecting bases in $\C^N$ and $\C^M$, respectively, at a specific momentum.